tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/01- tdd.md

 TDD, or Test Driven Development, is a simple, 3-step software development practice.

-First, a developer creates a new automated test that describes some expected behavior in the code.
+First, a developer creates a new automated test that describes some expected behavior of the code.
+Behaviors are just the various ways your software behaves given different inputs.
+Here's an example: _"If the user types an invalid character in the field, it should indicate an error by applying a red outline"_.

 At this point, the developer runs the test.
 However, the expected behavior doesn't exist, so the test will fail.

 ![1 - Failing Test](../img/tdd-1.png)